Vladimír Coufal: Slovan Liberec

 After impressing in the second division with Hlučín and Opava, Coufal was signed by Czech First League club Slovan Liberec in 2012, following a trial with Sparta Prague, who saw Coufal as a replacement for the outgoing Ondřej Kušnír, who had joined Liberec himself in the summer of 2012.
 Despite playing for Sparta Prague in a pre-season friendly against Viktoria Žižkov, Sparta opted to sign Pablo Gil over Coufal.

 During his first season with Liberec, Coufal played in ten league games.
-In his second season with the team, the 2013–14 season, Coufal became a regular for the team featuring in 21 matches.
-Over the next three seasons, Coufal played consistently, making 57 league appearances, with a further 8 cup appearances, for Liberec.
+In his second season with the team, the 2013–14 season, Coufal became a regular for the team featuring in 26 matches.
+Over the next three seasons, Coufal played consistently, making 88 appearances all competitions.

-Coufal's last season for Liberec, was arguably his most impressive.
-He made 30 appearances for the club and scored two goals, these performances also earned him a call up and debut to the Czech national team.
-Coufal was with the Slovan Liberec for six seasons, making more than 150 appearances and playing in the team which won the Czech Cup in 2015.
+Coufal's last season for Liberec was arguably his most impressive as he made 33 appearances across all competitions, scoring two goals.
+These performances also earned him a call up and debut to the Czech national team.
+Coufal was with Slovan Liberec for six seasons, making more than 150 appearances across all competitions, and playing in the team which won the Czech Cup in 2015.
 During Coufal's time at Liberec, he was made club captain.

-SK Slavia Prague
+Slavia Prague

 Coufal's impressive displays at Slovan Liberec earned him a move to one of the Czech Republic's largest clubs, Slavia Prague, following protracted interest from rivals Sparta Prague.
 On 1 July 2018, Coufal joined Slavia Prague on a three-year contract, for a reported fee of 18 million Kč.
-Upon his move to Slavia Prague, Coufal was reunited with manager Jindřich Trpišovský, with whom he played under at Slovan Liberec.
+Upon his move to Slavia Prague, Coufal was reunited with manager Jindřich Trpišovský, who he had previously played under at Slovan Liberec.

-During the 2018–19 season, Coufal made 28 appearances for the Slavia Prague, scoring 3 goals and helping lead the team to the Czech First League title.
-The next season, during the 2019–20 campaign, he made a further 32 appearances and scored another three goals in season that was suspended for two months, due to the COVID-19 pandemic.
+During the 2018–19 season, Coufal made 39 appearances for Slavia Prague, scoring 4 goals and helping lead the team to the Czech First League title.
+The next season, during the 2019–20 campaign, he made 42 appearances and scored three goals in a season that was suspended for two months due to the COVID-19 pandemic.
 During this season, Coufal and Slavia Prague retained the Czech First League title.
-During the 2020–21 season, Coufal made 5 appearances for Slavia Prague before transferring to West Ham United and the Premier League, playing his last game for the club in a 4–1 UEFA Champions League qualification loss against Danish club Midtjylland.
+During the 2020–21 season, Coufal made a final seven appearances for Slavia Prague before transferring to West Ham United and the Premier League, playing his last game for the club in a 4–1 UEFA Champions League qualification loss against Danish club Midtjylland.